deveshshakya/InteractiveDict/README.md

 # InteractiveDict
-An interactive dictionary, developed in Python
+An interactive dictionary, developed in Python.

+Prerequisites:
+1. Python 3.5 or later